ibredam/Docker/README.md

 # Flask-MySQL-Docker

 A simple Flask web application that connects to a MySQL database, containerized with Docker and Docker Compose.
-Demonstrates how to use Docker secrets, environment variables, and a `my.cnf` file for database configuration.
+Demonstrates how to use Docker secrets, environment variables,
 ## Table of Contents

 - [Description](#description)